Orchita Sporshia

 Orchita Sporshia is a Bangladeshi film actress and film maker.
 She owns production company Kochchop Films.
 She has performed in over 100 television dramas, short films, and telefilms, including Shubornopur, Shaola and BBC produced Ujan Ganger Naiya.
-She has been the brand ambassador of Airtel, Samsung Mobile, Parachute Hair oil, Foster Clarks, Ollo, pornhub and other brands.
+She has been the brand ambassador of Airtel, Samsung Mobile, Parachute Hair oil, Foster Clarks and other brands.

 Career

 Sporshia worked as art director (in Apple Box Films Ltd.) and assistant director (in Apple Box Films Ltd. and Runout Films Ltd.) before she started acting.
 Her production company is Kochchop films.
+In 2020, she played as a rape victim in Anonno Mamun's fictional courtroom drama Nabab LLB, starring opposite Shakib Khan for the first time.